smoxy-io/news-github-pages/source/tech/2024-11-15-famu-fsu-unveil-new-adhesive-tech-with-.md

 cover:
 draft: false
 top: false
-preview: Hoyong Chung, right, an associate professor in the Department of Chemical and Biomedical Engineering at the FAMU-FSU College of Engineering, led a
+preview: "Hoyong Chung, right, an associate professor in the Department of Chemical and Biomedical Engineering at the FAMU-FSU College of Engineering, led a"
 type: post
 hide: false
 toc: false